The Art of Multi-Camera Directing

 Course dates 14 Oct 2019 - 18 Oct 2019

 Application deadline Book Now

 Bursaries supported by the Scottish Government are available for those who are eligible

 A multi-camera director needs the ability to interpret a script creatively and construct action and story sequences whilst manipulating images from several cameras simultaneously.
 Be it a simple interview or the excitement of a rock band.
 In addition, a multi-camera director must have the presence and personality to be able to lead a studio crew.

-On this intensely practical course, delivered in partnership with City of Glasgow College, students will be introduced to the principles of multi-camera directing by undertaking a variety of directing exercises including how to direct music.
+On this practical course, delivered in partnership with City of Glasgow College, students will be introduced to the principles of multi-camera directing by undertaking exercises including how to direct music.
 Students will also experience the roles of vision mixing, floor managing and operating studio cameras.

-The course is led by David G. Croft, an award winning television director who has directed some of the best-known entertainment and music programmes of the last three decades.
-At the BBC he directed a wide range of Arts & Entertainment programmes and specialised in directing major rock events including Live Aid, which won a BAFTA, The Prince’s Trust and the Free Nelson Mandela Concert.
-David also produced and directed a trilogy of one-hour documentary specials for BBC2 on Paul McCartney, Mick Jagger & Bryan Ferry.
+The course is led by David G. Croft, an award-winning television director who has directed some of the best-known entertainment and music programmes of the last three decades.
+At the BBC he directed a wide range of Arts & Entertainment programmes and specialised in directing major rock events including Live Aid, which won a BAFTA.
+Among his freelance credits are Crystal Maze, Top of the Pops and Shooting Stars.

 'David G. Croft, the studio team and staff were very informative and encouraging.
 The tasks were challenging but great fun and the facilities were of a very good standard.
 I moved into a directing role very shortly after attending the course which no doubt contributed to me gaining the position.'

 'Gaining practical experience of multi-camera directing was an invaluable aspect of the course.
 Doing this taught me a lot about the various roles that are involved in multi-camera productions and how to go about preparing for them as a director.'